marcodigennaro/optimization/README.md

 ### Content of the Jupyter Notebooks

-  1. `bus_allocation.ipynb` presents a simple linear optimization problem and two main, non-trivial solutions.
+1. `bus_allocation` presents a simple linear optimization problem and two main, non-trivial solutions.
 One is an educated guess coming from a common-sense hypothesis, the second one involve a simple linear optimization.
 Both are compared to the real solution in terms of precision, memory and time required.
+2. `optimal_power_flow` Minimize the total generation cost of electrical power across several generating units while meeting fixed power demand and adhering to system stability constraints.

-  2. `power_loss.ipynb` given an electrical power cable, whose diameter can change of 5cm, determine the optimal diameter such that the power losses due to the change in resistance is minimised, while ensuring the maximum current to be below the overheating limit.
-This uses the CPLEX library for advanced optimization.
+3. `power_loss` Determine the optimal wire diameter so that the power losses due to resistance is minimised while ensuring that the cable can carry a specified maximum current without overheating
+4. `renewable_energy_flow` We need to optimize the distribution of energy from multiple sources to different consumers to minimize the overall cost, while satisfying demand constraints.

 ### Author